flipcamp/engagingstudents5/bibliography.md

 Goodman, Kathleen, and Ernest T. Pascarella. [“First-Year Seminars Increase Persistence and Retention: A Summary of the Evidence from How College Affects Students.”](https://www.aacu.org/publications-research/periodicals/first-year-seminars-increase-persistence-and-retention-summary) Association of American Colleges & Universities.

+Gorham, Joan, and Diane M. Millette.
+2007. [“A Comparative Analysis of Teacher and Student Perceptions of Sources of Motivation and Demotivation in College Classes.”](http://www.tandfonline.com/doi/abs/10.1080/03634529709379099) *Communication Education* 46: 245-261.

 Gosden, Stephen.
 2013. ["The ‘Technology Tools’ Session at FlipCamp Music Theory."](http://flipcamp.org/engagingstudents/gosden.html) *Engaging Students: Essays in Music Pedagogy* 1.

 Gregory, Alex.
 2016.
 [Cartoon.](http://www.newyorker.com/cartoon/a20385) *The New Yorker.* Accessed July 18, 2017.